 Tipping is expressly prohibited.
 This includes such practices as giving money, merchandise, or other special consideration for services rendered.

 Do not give coffee breaks other than mid-morning and mid-afternoon, when the union has a 15-minute paid break.
 Meal breaks are one hour.

 Any attempt to solicit a gratuity by an employee for any service should be reported immediately to Shepard Exposition Services.

 Exhibitors do not have to respond to grievances or complaints from union and trade personnel with respect to work jurisdictions.
 Please refer all such disputes and/or questions to Shepard management personnel immediately.

 Safety of everyone working in the hall is of our utmost concern at all times.
 Standing on chairs, tables and other rental furniture is prohibited.
 This furniture is not engineered to support your standing weight.
 Shepard Exposition Services cannot be held responsible for injuries or falls caused by the improper use of this furniture.
-If assistance is required in assembling your booth, please order labor on the labor order form included in the manual, and the necessary ladders and tools will be provided.
+If assistance is required in assembling your booth, please order labor on the labor order form included and the necessary ladders and tools will be provided.